The Passage, St. Vincent’s Centre, Carlisle Place, London.

-As with most new build and refurbishment projects in London, there was a requirement to meet a minimum of BREEAM “Very Good”.
-Part of this project was to install a major water leak detection system that covered the requirements listed in WAT03 of the BREEAM guidance notes.
-In order to achieve the credits available for this section a water meter had to be fitted on the MCWS that can monitor the flow of water into the building.
+As with most new build and refurbishment projects in London, there was a requirement to meet a minimum building sustainability level.
+Part of this project was to install a major water leak detection system that covered the requirements for water leak detection.
+In order to achieve this, a water meter had to be fitted on the MCWS that can monitor the flow of water into the building.
 A control panel that could recognise abnormal levels of water use connects to the water meter and continuously monitors for leaks.
 ISG, the main contractor for this project instructed RMS (the mechanical subcontractor) to select a supplier for the major water leak detection equipment.
-RMS selected a LeakSaver1 system from Envirotech Alarms Ltd as the most suitable to meet the BREEAM requirements.
+RMS selected a LeakSaver1 system from Envirotech Alarms Ltd as the most suitable to meet the requirements.